Sowmya-Chenthi-Kumar/Siemens_Image_Classification/README.md

 <img src="/images/CodeStructure.png" alt="drawing" width="300"/>

 The package has separate modules for image pre-processing, dynamic cropping and the classification module.
-The pretrained models are saved inside ModelArchive which is used when executing the model.
+The models are trained with optimum number of images using a computer with GPU and then store in the folder ModelArchive.
+The pretrained models are then used for making the required predictions for the new images.

 The run_classification_pipeline.py file constitutes the entire pipeline of the process.
 The file requires three different location inputs – input to the RAW images, the input to the saved model for dynamic cropping and the input to the saved model for classifcation model.